Russell City, California: The city's decline and demolition (1950s-1960s)

-After Alameda County declined to annex Russell City and provide sanitation and fire services, Hayward declared the community blighted in the late 1950s, when it occupied 12 square blocks and had approximately 1,400 residents.
-In the early 1960s, the city began purchasing properties and there was a spate of arson fires.
+In the 1950s, Hayward declared the community blighted at a time when it occupied 12 square blocks and had approximately 1,400 residents.
+In the early 1960s, the city began purchasing properties and there was a spate of arson fires, including the destruction of the Russell City Hotel in 1966 and the Country Club in 1964.
 In 1964, the town was annexed by Hayward, the remaining residents evicted under eminent domain, and the land was used for an industrial park, with the last town buildings being cleared in 1966.

 A mural at A Street and Maple Court in Hayward and markers near the shoreline commemorate Russell City.
-The City of Hayward issued a formal apology on November 16, 2021, and launched the Russell City Restorative Justice Project in June 2022.

 Russell City Energy Center

 The Russell City Energy Center, a natural gas fueled power plant, opened in 2013 within the city's former boundaries.